In The Danielle Willard Case: Mysterious Fire Claims Video Surveillance Of The Shooting

 West Valley City has been under pressure for its delay in producing any kind of report of the incident and there have been several protests demanding action.
 Salt Lake County Prosecutor Simm Gill has also come under pressure to take action to force West Valley to come forward with a report.
 Gill appears to have done so and just last night there have been some interesting developments.

 Gill announced yesterday that his office was dismissing 19 cases in which his office concluded that there was no longer a “credible” evidence to obtain a conviction.
 Most were drug possession cases involving on particular West Valley City narcotics officer.
 Gill did not disclose his name but it’s being reported that the officer involved in those cases is Shawn Cowley who has worked with West Valley City Police for several years or more.
-The 19 cases to be dismissed are in different stages of investigation and some go back several years and all were cases in which Cowley was the arresting officer.
+The 19 cases to be dismissed are in different stages of the investigation and some go back several years and all were cases in which Cowley was the arresting officer.

 To West Valley City’s credit, to avoid an appearance of conflict, they asked Salt Lake City Police to investigate the matter and it is Salt Lake City that has yet to produce the report.
 It’s now much easier to understand why this investigation has been slow.
 A review of the players in this drama makes it apparent that this whole thing is likely to get very complicated–and very interesting to follow.